How to Steal Years of Hard Work? Theft...

 CX Designer

-Our design solutions directly enhance customer satisfaction and user engagement, which translates into improved Net Promoter Scores (NPS) and higher Customer Retention Rates.
+Our design solutions directly enhance customer satisfaction and user engagement.
+That later translates into improved NPS and higher Customer Retention Rates.

 Team Lead